Invisible disability speaker

 There Is No Normal: 3 Steps to Owning Who You Are

-Through this keynote, Lauren shares how she spent years trying to hide the disability she was born with, only to realize real confidence comes from embracing who you are.
+Lauren shares how she spent years trying to hide the disability she was born with, only to realize real confidence comes from embracing who you are.
 Through honest storytelling and practical takeaways, audiences break free from the fear of judgment, build resilience, and find the courage to show up as their full selves.

-Audience: High Schools, Post-Secondary, Youth, Young Adults, Women
+Perfect for: High Schools, Post-Secondary, Youth, Young Adults, Women

 Bias, Belief and Belonging: Rewriting Narratives on Disability and Acceptance